luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 +++
-title = "Demystifying NixOS: The Basic Flake (1/4)" date = 2023-07-04
-description = """
+title = "Demystifying NixOS: The Basic Flake" date = 2023-07-04 description = """
 NixOS can often feel overwhelming, especially for newcomers to the operating system.